 Wilderness Cottages Replied...

-Dear Ms Green, thank you for your review, we have spoken to the owners regarding the heating upstairs, and during the winter months additional heating in the bedrooms will now be provided.
+Dear Ms Green, thank you for your review, we have spoken to the owners regarding the heating upstairs, and during the winter months additional heating in the bedrooms is now provided.
+Please note that during the months of November and December 2016, the cottage had further renovations on the upper level which included new insulation and heating.

 Callakille was everything we expected and more.
 A beautiful spot on the coast in the middle of the inspiring landscape of North West Scotland our cosy cottage was the perfect hideaway.
 The kitchen was well equipped, the bathroom sizeable and warm with the bonus of underfloor heating and unspoilt views to the Isle of Raasay and Skye from the rolltop bath.
 The local village of Applecross 8 miles away was quiet in November and we enjoyed a few beers and good food in the friendly local pub.
 We would highly recommend this place.